 Now for the tall plant.

-The filler plant helps it stay anchored, which is why I like to start with one filler plant first.
+The filler plant helps tall plants stay anchored, which is why I like to start with one filler plant first.

 PLACE FILLER PLANTS